trygvis/intellij-idea-dpkg/README.md

     'solaris' will build a package for Solaris 8 to 10.
 The package itself will work on later versions of Solaris and OpenSolaris but uses the 'old style' packaging tools (pkgadd, pkgmk, etc)

-    Platform autodetection will be implemented once someone has been annoyed enough by the manual procedure.

 * `-s <directory>`